 It's not easy to change ingrained habits.
 You've been eating a particular way all your life.
 Therefore, it's not possible to change everything at once.
 The best approach is to break things down into small steps and make one or two changes at a time.
 We make things hard for ourselves when we try to change everything at once.
 Break the distance into small steps and take it one step at a time.

 It takes less energy and less willpower to take a step than it takes to make a full spin.
 Taking small steps is manageable.
 Yes, you may not be moving at the speed of the person who is spinning through the circle, but in the end, you'll make more progress than that person.

 Make 1-2 Manageable Changes And Practice Them Daily For 3-4 Weeks

-It will be easier for you to reduce your food intake by 1/4 than reducing it by ¾.
-I know you want to reduce your calorie intake, but you must understand that it wasn’t yesterday you started eating like this.
-You probably have been eating this way all your life.
+It'd be easier for you to reduce your food intake by 1/4 than reducing it by ¾.
+I know you want to reduce your food intake drastically, but you must understand that it wasn’t yesterday you started eating like this.
+You probably have been eating this way all your adult life.

 You need to set yourself up for success by making small changes.
 Start by cutting down your main meals by ¼, and make another change when your system has adjusted to that.

 Most things in life have alternatives, and as humans, we must learn to choose the best options.
 There is more than one way to cook your plantain and white rice, and Agege bread is not the only carbohydrates option available.
 You can substitute oven roasted plantain for deep fried plantain, and you can get your carbohydrates from beans, sweet potato and plantain instead of white rice and Agege bread.